Our Commitment to Equity

 The Collaboration for Early Childhood began in 2003 with the purpose of ensuring opportunity for all children.
 Equity is infused in everything we do.
 It is the backbone of our founding mission and vision, and it is embedded in the red outer band of our program services model because it encircles all parts of our work.
 Equity is the lens with which we work with other agencies and how we partner shoulder to shoulder with the Oak Park and River Forest communities.
 Whether you’re a parent, provider, or systems leader, caring about children means working to ensure that they have access to opportunity.

 2020 elevated the importance of our equity work and the importance of agencies like ours in a crisis.
 The health pandemic and racist violence of 2020 called for us to focus our work in both health equity, racial equity, and the places where the two intersect.
 It meant supporting people at their most vulnerable, and hoping that the support facilitated healing.
 In August 2020, The Collaboration for Early Childhood begin their partnership with The Mary Morten Group to help staff and the Board of Directors keep their focus on diversity, racial equity, and inclusion.
-We also partnered with Lisa Peloquin at New Teacher Center to help co-host early learning professional development opportunities about equity.
-Lisa also worked with us to develop our Racial Equity Framework, which you can find linked below.
+We also partnered with the New Teacher Center to help co-host early learning professional development opportunities about equity and develop our Racial Equity Framework, which you can find the graphic of in right-hand column of this page.
+We invite you to learn more about the pieces of that framework by clicking on the graphic.

-Commitment to equity continues to drive our work, because there is still so much to do to truly become a community where every child can thrive.
+The Collaboration’s commitment to equity continues to drive our work, because there is still so much to do to truly become a community where every child can thrive.
 The work evolves as we grow as an agency.
 To see 2020 from an Equity lens, view Page 21 of our 2020 IGA Report’s Timeline of Equity Events: Racial Equity, Health Equity and the Collaboration’s Response that our Executive Director, John Borrero compiled.
+You can also learn about the innovative work we are doing during the 2021-22 program year as members of the #CareConstellation Cohort, through IDEO and the Robert Wood Johnson Foundation.

 Below, take a look at some of the recent ways equity has been at the heart of our work in the Early Childhood arena.